elinscott/ase_koopmans/doc/gettingstarted/manipulating_atoms/manipulating_atoms.rst

 >>> atoms[0]
 Atom('Ni', [0.0, 0.0, 5.0], index=0)

 Write the structure to a file and plot the whole system by bringing up the :mod:`ase.gui`:

 >>> from ase.visualize import view
 >>> atoms.write('slab.xyz')
 >>> view(atoms)

 .. image:: a1.png
-   :scale: 35

-Within the viewer (called :mod:`ase gui <ase.gui>`) it is possible to repeat the unit cell in all three directions (using the :menuselection:`Repeat --> View` window).
-From the command line, use ``ase gui -r2 slab.xyz``.
+Within the viewer (called :mod:`ase gui <ase.gui>`) it is possible to repeat the unit cell in all three directions
+(using the :menuselection:`Repeat --> View` window).
+From the command line, use ``ase gui -r 3,3,2 slab.xyz``.

 .. image:: a2.png
-   :scale: 35

 We now add an adatom in a three-fold site at a height of ``h=1.9`` Å: